New legislation focuses on addressing sharks eating anglers’ catch.

 What ASA is Doing

 ASA believes that fishery managers and the recreational fishing community must work together on solutions that proactively address shark depredation.
-In October 2022, we developed a position statement addressing shark interactions, outlining four pillars to address shark interactions in both the short and long term.
-The four pillars are Education, Management, Policy and Research.
-Following the release of our position statement, ASA published a blog post on our Sportfishing Advocate blog highlighting the issue and our solutions.
+In October 2022, we developed a position statement addressing shark interactions, outlining four pillars to address shark interactions in both the short and long term: Education, Management, Policy and Research.

-In June 2023, ASA co-signed a letter with 14 like-minded organizations thanking the SHARKED Act’s congressional sponsors for introducing the bill and highlighting our support of the legislation.
-Shortly thereafter, the House Committee on Natural Resources Subcommittee on Water, Wildlife and Fisheries held a hearing on eight bills, including the SHARKED Act.
-ASA issued a press release thanking the subcommittee for their attention to the legislation.
+In January 2025, ASA co-signed a letter with 14 like-minded organizations thanking the SHARKED Act’s congressional sponsors for introducing the bill and reaffirming our support of the legislation.

 What You Can Do